mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 > Without any further traces of obstruction, the whole being appears everywhere equally.

-Obstruction means [a] crack through which cold wind blows in.
-Particularly when you inhale and exhale, you feel your tension slacked.
-When you inhale, well, it’s alright, but when you exhale, you feel relaxed.
-At that time, it’s pretty easy to create a crack.
+*Obstruction* means a crack through which cold wind blows in.
+Particularly when you exhale, you feel your tension slacked.
+When you inhale, well, it’s alright, but when you exhale, you feel relaxed; at that time, it’s pretty easy to create a crack.
 And through this crack a cold wind blows in; that means your enemies, your partners attack you.
 The tiger attacks you immediately.
-And also when you inhale, you really have tension, and keep yourself as you are.
-Keep yourself in peace and harmony, keep yourself away from others, away from tigers.
+And also when you *inhale*, you really have tension, and keep yourself as you are: keep yourself in peace and harmony, keep yourself away from tigers.
 So very naturally you create tension.
-So inhale, it’s alright, but a little bit there is a danger because it creates tension.
+So inhale, it’s alright, but there is a little bit of danger because it creates tension.
 But exhale, it’s wonderful, you feel relaxed, but it’s pretty easy for us to create a crack.
-That’s why inhalation, exhalation is very important for us; through that you can know what’s going on there, who you are.
+That’s why inhalation and exhalation is very important for us; through them you can know what’s going on there, who you are.
 That’s why we concentrate on breathing: inhalation, exhalation.

-So, that’s why the concentration on exhalation, inhalation, should be an abstraction for your zazen.
-It’s just inhalation and exhalation must go in and out very smoothly, but it doesn’t mean ignore inhalation and exhalation.
-You should awaken to it, but you shouldn’t create any tension or excessive relaxation for exhalation or inhalation.
+The concentration on exhalation, inhalation, shouldn’t be an obstruction for your zazen.
+It’s just inhalation and exhalation must go in and out very smoothly.
+But it doesn’t mean ignore inhalation and exhalation.
+You should awaken to it, but you shouldn’t create any tension or excessive relaxation through exhalation or inhalation.
 So that is a little bit difficult, because it is something functioning, and you must be there.
-So it is a little difficult to explain, so you should really experience through this.
+It is a little difficult to explain, so you should really experience this.

 So “without any further traces of obstruction, the whole being appears everywhere equally.”
 At that time you can manifest you as you are through exhalation and inhalation; but not only you, the whole world can be manifested.
 It is really true.
 But we don’t know, our consciousness cannot reach [it].
 But if you do this, completely, it is real fact, real reality, you can really manifest yourself and simultaneously the whole world, equally.